 Most people don’t realize that the particular perceptual system that we have is due entirely to the fact that we are finite, mortal creatures that can be killed and will eventually die, and therefore we need to be able to perceive and categorize our environment, which includes recognizing the dangers that exist in it and the need to find the things that will enable us to live, specifically food and water, and be able to find and recognize a sexual partner in order to reproduce.
 Because we have no experience of any other kind of perceptual system, we naturally assume that our way of perceiving is the only way of perceiving the world.
 But many of us know – intellectually, at least, though not experientially – that bats and dolphins use sonar to echolocate and “see” their surroundings even in the dark, that bees can see ultraviolet light, and that dogs can both smell odours and hear frequencies that we humans are unable to perceive.
 Each of these creatures’ perceptual worlds is clearly very different from the world that we inhabit – or, more precisely, the world that is created by our brains – in ways that are unimaginable to us.
 Even among our own species, it is impossible for a person who has been born and remains blind to comprehend what vision is like; nor is it possible for a seeing person to convey to a blind person merely with words what this visual world is like.
 The basic truth to be drawn from these facts about the particularity of our human perceptual system, or, to put it more simply, the particular way that we perceive the world, is that it is not fundamental in any way.
 And this is true not only of what we see, hear, feel, smell, taste, and sense in other ways, but also of how we categorize and perceive the world.

 However, none of this negates Darwin’s conclusions about evolution.
 After all, seen from the perspective of each individual organism, it is of the greatest importance to it whether it lives to reproduce or whether it is consumed by another organism, succumbs to disease, is killed by another member of its species, or fails to find sufficient nourishment and starves to death.
 Seen from the perspective of the individual organism, which is how most of us view the world most of the time, it is the struggle to survive that is most obvious.
-But seen from the perspective of the Creator or the statistician, what is most important is the total number of organisms and the total amount of Life that exists.
+But seen from the perspective of the Creator or the statistician, what is most important is the total number of organisms and species, and the total amount of Life that exists.
 Seen from this perspective, the survival of any particular organism is of negligible or minor importance.
 The situation is comparable to what happens in war: to each soldier, it is a matter of the greatest importance whether one survives or is killed; but in the grand scheme of things, what matters most is not which individual soldier survives, but whether or not one’s side is able to win the war.

 Darwin’s primary blunder was in stressing competition over cooperation and symbiotic coexistence, which also includes predation, disease, starvation, and war – the things that we usually regard as the great scourges of human existence because of our myopic vision and our limited understanding of the overall harmony that exists everywhere in Nature.
-According to Darwin, these were all instances of competition rather than cooperation.
+According to Darwin, these are all instances of competition rather than cooperation.
 However, it is precisely this cooperation, by restricting the numbers of all species within sustainable limits, that enables an enormous variety of different species to survive indefinitely, provided there are no sudden changes, such as a volcano that spews huge amounts of dust into the atmosphere, thereby reducing the temperature by blocking a part of the sun’s rays from reaching the Earth’s surface, a large meteor that hits the Earth, or an overly clever species that is able to overcome the natural restraints that prevent any single species from becoming too dominant and destructive.

 This was because Darwin thought and wrote from the prevalent scientific perspective, which in turn is based on the naive human perspective that regards the Universe as consisting of discrete, self-contained entities like rocks, diamonds, trees, elephants, protons, molecules, people, bacteria, asteroids, planets, stars, and galaxies.
 In contrast, the non-scientific viewpoint of Eastern religions and Western mysticism is that all these seemingly separate elements in fact form parts of one interconnected whole.
 It is only when one adopts this perspective that one is able to see the cooperation and symbiotic coexistence that also characterize Nature – that the act of predation or infection by disease are instances not of competition but of mutually beneficial coexistence that are necessary in order, first, to provide nourishment for the predatory species, and second, to prevent the members of the prey species from becoming too numerous.
 We need only consider the disastrous effects that the overly great success of human beings during the last few centuries has had on most other species to see how important it is that no single species, especially one that is as dangerous and destructive as we have shown ourselves to be, becomes dominant.

 In the past, religious writers and thinkers praised the glory of God’s Creation by enumerating the wonders of individual creatures like birds, animals, insects, fish, and plants, and marvellous sense organs like the human eye and ear.
 In doing so, they made the same mistake that Darwin made by failing to see the even greater life-sustaining complexity of the interactions between all these creatures, along with the interactions between them and the physical environment in which they live.
 It is one thing to create a living creature like a seagull, but it is quite another thing – and a higher degree of complexity – to create other organisms on which it can feed, as well as organisms on which these latter can feed, together with diseases and predators that keep the seagull population in check, and in a way so that each creature is able to find sufficient nourishment to perpetuate its kind, but without consuming entirely the source or sources of its sustenance – not to mention the physical environment that must provide the seagull with other things that it needs – water, air, land, a relatively stable climate, organic materials with which to build its nest, and so forth – in order for its kind to survive.
-This is a complexity that our meagre human brains will never be able to fathom, no matter how much time we spend studying it.

 This natural harmonious symphony is far more complex that the most intricate musical symphony ever composed, or any other human invention or artwork that has ever been created or will be created in the future, including the most powerful computer or other artificial device.
 For it is a symphony that never stops and involves the interactions of staggering numbers of individual organisms, many of which are in turn made up of huge numbers of microscopic cells.
 We get a glimmer of how complex these interactions are when we consider the interactions of the different parts of the body of any large organism – how the sense organs deliver vital information about both the external and the organism’s internal environment, how the heart, lungs, and circulatory system deliver oxygen and nutrients to the body’s cells while removing toxic wastes, how the muscles transport the body from one place to another, ensure that it is fed, and protect it from harm, and how other organs regulate the sugar level in the blood, the body’s temperature, hormones, growth, and many other vital things that need to be kept in homeostasis in order for it to develop and function properly.
 When one considers the enormous complexity of coordinating all these mechanisms and making sure they work properly, it is truly a wonder that there exist any living creatures at all.
 But many of us are not capable of feeling wonder at the truly astonishing Miracle of Life because we have become besotted with our numerous artificial human creations, not a single one of which can perform the most basic of the functions that all living creatures perform, including even the simplest creatures like viruses and bacteria, such as reproducing and repairing themselves.